-- Use bullet points for descriptions and utilize action verbs to begin each bullet point
+- Use bullet points for descriptions of experiences; avoid paragraphs and utilize action verbs to begin each bullet point

-With the exception of career fairs, every time you submit a resume you should include a tailored cover letter to explain your qualifications for the position and demonstrate how you have unique abilities that will add value to the organization.
-The cover letter will also provide the employer with a sample of your writing.
+With the exception of career fairs, you should include a tailored cover letter with your resume submission to explain your qualifications for a position and demonstrate how your unique abilities meet the skills needed in the role and add value to the organization.
+Cover letters are a chance to connect the dots between your experience and the job, to tell your professional story, and to provide the employer with a sample of your writing.

 - Cover Letter Outline with Tips